i-love-coffee-i-love-tea/audogombleed.sh/docs/config-grammar.md

 # Config File Grammar

-Formal specification for audogombleed config files.
+Formal specification for derakht config files.
 The notation is ABNF-like (RFC 5234 semantics, but not strict ABNF).

 See [ADR-006](dev/adr/006-config-file-structure.md) for the design